 The advantage of flying from Municipal is cost savings.
-At $109.00 for a one way adult and $78.10 for a child, there can be a definite savings over flying from Philip Goldson Airport, especially if you are with a group or have kids who qualify for the child rate.
-Even when you consider the $50.00 BZD taxi ride each way, the savings for a family of 5 (2 adults and 3 “qualifying” children) is $698.00.
-Note that the round trip adult ticket from TZA is significantly less than buying 2 one ways for adults and slightly less for children.
+At $116.00 for a one-way adult and $83.00 for a child, there can be a definite saving over flying from Philip Goldson Airport, especially if you are with a group or have kids who qualify for the child rate.
+Even when you consider the $50.00 taxi ride each way, the savings for a family of 5 (2 adults and 3 “qualifying” children) is substantial.
+The round-trip adult ticket TZA-SPR-TZA is also significantly less than buying 2 one ways for adults and slightly less for children.
 Please note all prices are in Belize Dollars.

 On rare occasions, flights going to San Pedro leave Municipal and do a “milk run” to International first to pick up additional passengers or vice versa.
 This means you might see the same people get on, that were on your flight into the country…. watch for their look of confusion. 🙂 This is also an exception to the “time advantage” of flying from BZE.

-Choose Municipal if you are a group of 3 or more flying to San Pedro or Caye Caulker or have checked on the departures to other destinations upon your arrival at BZE.
-Dangriga, Placencia and Punta Gorda also fly from Municipal, and the difference in fares are about the same as for San Pedro but they fly much less frequently.
-Basically if you are 2 people or less it makes more sense to fly out of international after arrival.
+Choose Municipal if you are a group of 3 or more flying to San Pedro or have checked on the departures to other destinations upon your arrival at BZE.
+Dangriga, Placencia, and Punta Gorda also fly from Municipal, and the difference in fares are about the same as for San Pedro but they fly much less frequently.
+Basically, if you are 2 people or less it makes more sense to fly out of international after arrival.

 - What to do if your incoming flight is delayed?

-If you’re incoming international flight is delayed, it may mean that you are in for a wait at which ever airport you chose to travel from.
+If your incoming international flight is delayed, it may mean that you are in for a wait at whichever airport you chose to travel from.

 Planning to fly out of Municipal Airport?
 Learn more about what your Belize City taxi will be like on this Belize Travel Forum post.